Outdoor Education Staff

 Clubs and Organizations

-Bringing clubs and organizations closer together
+Bringing clubs and organizations closer together for a retreat

 Non-profits, corporations, churches, small businesses, sports teams, alumni groups, scrapbooking clubs, schools, youth groups, and more find a home at Camp Tecumseh.
-Whether you’re looking for a spot to meet, host a presentation, or bring together a community, Camp Tecumseh is the perfect place to get away and reconnect in a beautiful natural setting.
+Whether you’re looking for a spot to meet, host a presentation, or bring together a community, Camp Tecumseh is the perfect place to retreat and reconnect in a beautiful natural setting.

 Mission